 Find out more about children's public health services.

 Most children aged 0-5 years with special educational needs or disabilities have their early educational needs met in a nursery or with a childminder.
 A range of support is available to enable children aged 2 to 4 with special educational needs and disabilities to take up their funded childcare entitlements.
 See childcare for more information.

 There is a range of support available to enable children aged 2, 3 and 4 years with special educational needs and disabilities to access their funded childcare entitlements.
-See the document below for more information.
+See the documents below for more information.

 30 hours case study

 The Department for Education (DfE) has launched a campaign to promote and raise awareness of the benefits that using 30 hours childcare can have for working families.
 Florentina from Brent shares her story of how 30 hours allowed her to increase her working hours while her son Erik, who has special educational needs, received speech and language therapy through his nursery.
 Hear more from Florentina and other families who have benefited from 30 hours here:

 Portage and pre-school home teaching

 The portage and pre-school home teaching service is offered to young children with special needs.
 The service is available from your child's birth until they join a school-based nursery or reception class.
 The service can provide early years structured teaching and support parents and carers in promoting their child’s learning and development.

 Your Health Visitor will be able to give you more information about this service.

 Dene Communication Centre (DCC)